omahs/openssl/doc/designs/quic-design/record-layer.md

 one for QUIC-TLS.

 In the MVP the METHOD approach would be private.
-However, once it has stabilised, it would be straight forward to supply public functions to enable end user applications to construct their own METHODs.
+However, once it has stabilised, it would be straightforward to supply public functions to enable end user applications to construct their own METHODs.

 This option is simpler to implement than the alternative of having a provider